moralss/moralss.github.io/portfolio/_posts/2018-06-11-4waysToSimpleDesign.md

 * the Last one is Small

-functions should be small and have single responsibility.
+functions should be small and have a single responsibility.
 By following the previews rules you will automatically get to the last rule of small.

 ## Conclusion

-Apply this four rules can make you a great programmer something that I am still working towards.
+Apply these four rules can make you a great programmer something that I am still working towards.